frychicken/TestingEmojiPack/README.md

 or ":P", it becomes :stuck_out_tongue:

+or ":v", it becomes packman face;

+or they does not have this face:  "--.--" .

-or ":v", it becomes packman face; you don't like that? then the emojis above fit perfectly with what you type.
+you don't like that? then the emojis above fit perfectly with what you type.

 ## Discord face emoji